 Conclusion: Buying the Panic

 In this analysis, I have established that the short sellers are practically non-existent.
 I have also established that Google’s Genie 3 is a hallucinating prototype, not a replacement for creative game design.
-The true headwinds are entirely cyclical, stemming from elevated RAM costs and a sparse early release schedule for the Switch 2.
+The true headwinds are entirely cyclical, stemming from elevated RAM costs and the bold, risky decision to jack up the retail price of the Switch 2 to protect margins.

 Wall Street is notorious for punishing cyclical transition years in the hardware business.
-They look at a trailing P/E ratio of 24.5x and assume the stock is heavily overvalued.
 They are completely ignoring the fact that a massive portion of Nintendo’s market capitalization is just cash sitting in a vault.

-When you back out the 2.29 trillion JPY in net cash, you are buying the core operating business at a steep discount.
+When you back out the 1,791.8 billion JPY in cash and deposits, you are buying the core operating business at a steep discount.
 You are buying a premier entertainment monopoly that owns the childhoods of multiple generations.
 You are paying a discounted multiple for Mario, Zelda, and a business model that captures margin at every single step.

 This is the essence of value investing.
 You buy a phenomenal business when temporary friction causes weak-handed investors to panic.
 The margin of safety is built entirely on that cash pile and the unbreakable strength of their intellectual property.

-I do not care if memory prices compress margins for a quarter or two.
+I do not care if memory prices force retail price hikes and compress adoption for a quarter or two.
 I care about the recurring software revenue and console adoption over the next decade.
-Buy the dip, collect the dividend, and wait for the market to wake up to reality.
+Buy the dip, collect the 219 yen dividend, and wait for the market to wake up to reality.